philsinatra/Sketch-Color-Vars/README.md

 # Sketch Color Variables

-A Sketch plugin that will export the fill color of selected layers to SCSS, LESS and CSS files. **Note**: this plugin is designed to work with solid color fills, gradient fills will not be exported.
+A Sketch plugin that will export the fill color of selected layers to SCSS, LESS and CSS files.

+## Installation

+1. Download the plugin.
+1. Double click "Color-Vars.sketchplugin" to install it.

+## How it works

 1. Name the layers your preferred variable names.
 1. Select the layers containing the colors you want exported.